pimusicbox/mopidy-websettings/README.rst

 ----------------------------------------

 - Added YouTube and local support (on or off)
+- Enabled YouTube, SomaFM, Local, Internetarchive, Podcast by default when not in ini-file (the default of the extensions)
+- Settings for enabling streaming services shairport and upmpdcli (for MusicBox only)
 - Writing the config is more reliable
-- Enabled YouTube, SomaFM, Local, Internetarchive, Podcast by default when not in ini-file (the default of the extensions)
+- Better layout

 v0.1.2
 ----------------------------------------